AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Twin Sun Blessing.*** At Character Level 3 you gain one of the following two features, depending on which of Sumiriku's twin suns you have a stronger affinity for:

 *Ikariōna's Fury.* You have the ability to gain incredible agility gifted from the Rage Mother, allowing you to move with a burst of speed.
 When you move on your turn in combat, you can double your Speed.
-While your Speed is doubled this way, you can move through the spaces of hostile creatures, and you do not count the spaces of creatures as Difficult Terrain.
+While your Speed is doubled this way, you can move through spaces occupied by any hostile creature, regardless of its size, and you are also unaffected by the reduction to movement from being in a hostile creature’s space.
 Any creature you walk through the space of while this is active takes 1d6 Fire damage.
 Once you use this trait, you can't use it again until you finish a Short or Long Rest.

 *Hikariōna's Luminance.* Your fur has the ability to ignite in radiance gifted from the Light Mother.
 As an Action you can make a section of your fur, such as your mane or tail tips, ignite into light, shedding Bright light for 30 feet and Dim Light for a further 30 feet.
 This light counts as sunlight.
 You can dispel this light as an Action or as a Bonus Action.